geotools/geotools/docs/user/library/main/internal.rst

 Style
 ^^^^^

 The ``gt-main`` interfaces for ``Style`` are a straight extension of the ``gt-api`` interfaces.
-Please note these implemtnations are not threadsafe - extensive copy constructors have been provided if you need to copy these data strucrtures for use in an isolaed thread.
+Please note these implementations are not threadsafe - extensive copy constructors have been provided if you need to copy these data structures for use in an isolated thread.

 Filter
 ^^^^^^